microsoft/onnxruntime/BUILD.md

 e.g. C:\Program Files (x86)\Microsoft Visual Studio\2017\Enterprise\Common7\IDE\VC\VCTargets\BuildCustomizations\.
 If you want to build with an earlier version, you must temporarily remove the 'CUDA x.y.*' files for later versions from this directory._

-### MKL-DNN/MKLML
-To build ONNX Runtime with MKL-DNN support, build it with `./build.sh --use_mkldnn` To build ONNX Runtime using MKL-DNN built with dependency on MKL small libraries, build it with `./build.sh --use_mkldnn --use_mklml`

-### nGraph
-ONNX runtime with nGraph as an execution provider (released as preview) can be built on Linux as follows : `./build.sh --use_ngraph`.
-Similarly, on Windows use `.\build.bat --use_ngraph`.

 ### TensorRT
 ONNX Runtime supports the TensorRT execution provider (released as preview).
 You will need to download and install [CUDA](https://developer.nvidia.com/cuda-toolkit), [cuDNN](https://developer.nvidia.com/cudnn) and [TensorRT](https://developer.nvidia.com/nvidia-tensorrt-download).